 Farm Animal Investment Risk and Return (FAIRR) is a collaborative initiative which aims to encourage analysis and engagement around the long-term risks that factory farming poses to portfolios.
-The Fund is one of 304 institutional investors representing over US\$55 trillion in assets supporting FAIRR's collaborative investor engagement on antibiotics.
-The engagement asks global food companies to limit antibiotic use in their supply chains to protect public health and long-term value creation.
+The Fund is one of 304 institutional investors representing over US\$55 trillion in assets supporting FAIRR's collaborative investor engagement on antibiotics and managing environmental risks in meat and dairy supply chains.

 The Institutional Investors Group on Climate Change (IIGCC) is the leading European investor body for collaboration on climate change.
-With over 350 members, from 23 countries, representing over €50 trillion in assets IIGCC provides investors with a collaborative platform to encourage public policies, investment practices and corporate behaviour that address long-term risks and opportunities associated with Climate Change.
+With over 400 members, from 26 countries, representing over €60 trillion in assets IIGCC provides investors with a collaborative platform to encourage public policies, investment practices and corporate behaviour that address long-term risks and opportunities associated with Climate Change.